Creating Rules (V2)

 Create a Query Only in Certain Casebook Versions

-You can configure a data validation rule to evaluate only subject Casebooks on a certain version.
-For example, you could have a rule run on all Casebooks with a Version less than 8 and only on Events where the Event Date is earlier than the date of the casebook version amendment from 7 to 8.
+You can configure a rule to evaluate only subject Casebooks on a certain version.
+For example, you could have a rule run on all Casebooks with a Version less than 8 and only where the Screening Event Date is earlier than the date of the casebook version amendment from 7 to 8.
 This type of rule is useful when you’ve updated your Casebook Definition in such a way that a certain rule is no longer valid based on the new design.

-In the example formula above, when the Event Date is after 2018-12-15 and the casebook version is greater than 7, the rule creates a query if the subject is not 18 at the time of the Screening Event.
+In the example formula above, when the Screening Event Date is after 2018-12-15 and the casebook version is greater than 7, the rule creates a query if the subject is not 18 at the time of the Screening Event.
+It would also be possible to write this rule using the @Form floating identifier (also known as “wildcard identifier”), as long as the demographics form only exists in the Screening Event.

 Dynamic Study Design with Rules